alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

     - Provide a global administrator details for the Azure Active Directory you are connected to
     - You should have created `admin@<custom domain>` during the `Add additional administrators` step
     - Click "Next"
-  - On the `Connect to Azure AD` screen:
+  - On the `Connect your directories` screen:
     - Ensure that correct forest (your custom domain name; e.g `TURINGSAFEHAVEN.ac.uk`) is selected and click "Add Directory"
     - On the `AD forest account` pop-up:
       - Select "Use existing AD account"